simonbe/docs/GettingStartedJobTechTaxonomy.md

-# JobTech Taxonomy - Getting started
+# JobTech Taxonomy Beta - Getting started

 The Jobtech Taxonomy API gives access to different taxonomies like occupation names, skills and SSYK, SNI etc. It’s main purpose is to act as a common language for labour market related systems.